US Defence Chief Says Washington Will Not Let Ukraine Fail - UrduPoint

 The Republican-led House of Representatives has been blocking $60 billion in assistance for Ukraine, and the United States has warned that a recent $300 million package would only last a few weeks.

-The "United States will not let Ukraine fail", Austin said at the opening of a meeting in Germany of Ukraine's international supporters.
+The "United States will not let Ukraine fail", Austin said at the opening of a meeting in Germany of Ukraine's international supporters, at which he is seeking to secure further assistance for Kyiv.

-"We remain determined to provide Ukraine with the resources that it needs to resist the Kremlin's aggression," he added.
+"We remain determined to provide Ukraine with the resources that it needs to resist the Kremlin's aggression", he said.

-Washington announced $300 million in assistance for Ukraine last week, but Austin said it was only possible due to savings on recent purchases by the Pentagon.
+Washington announced $300 million in assistance for Ukraine last week, but Austin said it was only possible due to savings on recent purchases.

 "We were only able to support this much-needed package by identifying some unanticipated contract savings", Austin said.